magento/magento2/README.md

 [4]: <https://devdocs.magento.com>

 <h3>Community Maintainers</h3>
 The members of this team have been recognized for their outstanding commitment to maintaining and improving Magento.
-Magento has granted them permission to accept, merge, and reject pull requests, as well as review issues, and thanks these Community Maintainers for their valuable contributions.
+Magento has granted them permission to accept, merge and reject pull requests, as well as review issues, and thanks these Community Maintainers for their valuable contributions.

 <a href="https://magento.com/magento-contributors#maintainers">
     <img src="https://raw.githubusercontent.com/wiki/magento/magento2/images/maintainers.png"/>